LDoni/AmpWrap/README.md

 PS: Don't use it on multiple sequencing runs.
 If you want to analyze different runs, it's better to merge the DADA2 outputs after DADA2.

 ## Short reads Test Usage
-You can use a small toy sequencing run to test ampwrap
+You can use a small toy sequencing run to test ampwrap.
+The following script will download fastq files and run ampwrap short
 ```sh
 bash AmpWrap/test/test_short.sh
 ```